dharani371123-dot/shift-register/README.md

 To learn more and get started, visit https://tinytapeout.com.

-## AXI4-Lite Protocol Design Description
+## Shift Register Design Description
-This design implements a self-contained AXI4-Lite master-slave loopback with a 4×8-bit register file.
-The protocol follows the ARM AMBA AXI4-Lite specification
+This design implements a compact 4-bit shift register for serial data storage and transfer operations.
+The architecture follows synchronous digital design principles using clock-driven flip-flop stages for sequential data shifting.

 ## Set up your Verilog project